University-Projectss/Software-Engineering-Project/ARCHITECTURE.md

 Most tests follow the structure:

-* Create a test account and obtain an authentication token
+- Create a test account and obtain an authentication token
-* Insert test data into the database
+- Insert test data into the database
-* Perform a mock request to an endpoint
+- Perform a mock request to an endpoint
-* Verify the response and the database state
+- Verify the response and the database state

 Since almost every endpoint requires authentication, the `RequestTester` class assists with the boilerplate of creating a test account and profile and performing authenticated request.

+## Frontend

+The frontend contains unit tests to make sure that the tickets are rendered correctly.
+More precisely, we ensure that the tickets displays the right information, the 3-dots menu behave as expected, the tabs are styled as they should be and the case with no tickets is well handled.

+Exemple of Ticket test structure:

+- Create a mock ticket
+- Render the ticket and check if the necessary content is displayed
+- Render the ticket again and check if the 3-dots menu is initially closed and that it became visible after is clicked.

+To run the tests, execute `npm run test`.

 # CI